 2. Communication is aggressive

-"Three signs your relationship is over are anger, violence, and criticism," she tells us.
+"Three signs your relationship is over are anger, violence, and criticism," she tells us, pointing out some of the biggest red flags in a relationship.
 "If you are scared of your partner, if they are constantly making you feel you are somehow lacking, and/or they are ridiculing you, laughing at you, or rolling their eyes when you say things, then it's time to go."

 3. Communication is confrontational